-The present study is the first effort to evaluate the growth parameters some important information on the population biology and the stock assessment of the species M. sebae from the New Calabar River, Nigeria.
-The study revealed that the M. sebae stock was underexploited, and more individuals are caught before they reached length at first sexual maturity.
-This study suggests that mesh size regulations will be required to protect M.sebae in the New Calabar River in Nigeria.
+The present study is the first effort to evaluate the growth parameters and some important information on the population biology and the stock assessment of M. sebae in the New Calabar River, Nigeria.
+The study revealed that the M. sebae stock was underexploited, and more individuals were caught before they are reached length at first sexual maturity.
+This study suggests that mesh size regulations will be required to protect M. sebae in the New Calabar River in Nigeria.